-The Project is located within the Brainerd city limits and the reservoir extends north of the city through a primarily forested, rural residential setting.
+The Project is located within Brainerd city limits and the reservoir extends north of the city through a primarily forested, rural residential setting.
 A variety of land uses, land covers, and terrain conditions along the Mississippi River provide a high level of landscape diversity, enhancing the aesthetics of the Project area.
-As a structure, the Brainerd Dam itself contributes to the aesthetics of the surrounding area.
+As a structure, the Brainerd Dam contributes to the aesthetics of the surrounding area.

-Further environmental analysis was not requested by the FERC in SD2 or from another agency.
-There were no studies proposed or completed during the relicensing regarding this resource.
-Since the license renewal perpetuates current conditions, continued operation of the Project is not anticipated to result in any new impacts to the resource
+Further environmental analysis was not requested by the FERC or any other agency.
+There were no studies proposed or completed during relicensing regarding this resource.
+Because the license renewal perpetuates current conditions, it is anticipated that continued Project operation will not result in any new impacts to the resource

-Given that license renewal essentially perpetuates current condition, the Project is not anticipated to result in any new impacts to aesthetic resources.
+Given that license renewal essentially perpetuates current condition, it is anticipated that the Project will not result in any new impacts to aesthetic resources.